Anomalistics: Scope

 According to Wescott, anomalistics is also concerned with ostensibly paranormal phenomena, such as apparitions and poltergeists, or "psi" (parapsychology, e.g., ESP, psychokinesis and telepathy).

 Validation

 According to Truzzi, before an explanation can be considered valid within anomalistics, it must fulfill four criteria.
 It must be based on conventional knowledge and reasoning; it must be kept simple and be unburdened by speculation or overcomplexity; the burden of proof must be placed on the claimant and not the researcher; and the more extraordinary the claim, the higher the level of proof required.

-Bauer states that nothing can be deemed as proof within anomalistics unless it can gain "acceptance by the established disciplines".
+Bauer states that nothing can be deemed proof within anomalistics unless it can gain "acceptance by the established disciplines".

+Computational approaches

+Recent work has applied computational text analysis to large, citizen-compiled anomaly databases in an effort to identify recurring descriptive patterns across reports and time periods.
+In a 2025 study, Luke J. Matthews used machine-learning methods (including lexical clustering and large language model–assisted theme coding) to compare multiple historical and modern anomaly datasets, including UFO/UAP reports, and argued that some report features recur across diverse sources.